pinterest-icon YouTube Facebook Twitter Instagram

 Order Samples To Test

-Whenever requesting exterior finish samples, include a sample of Advance Gloss even if you are only interested in Advance Satin, so that you can see the difference for yourself.
-You may end up choosing the Gloss because of the way it looks and how it highlights the color of the stain.
+Whenever requesting exterior finish samples, include a sample of Advance Gloss and Advance Satin, even if you are only interested in one topcoat.
+By applying both on your wood, you will be able to see the difference for yourself.
+You may end up choosing the other topcoat because of the way it looks and how it highlights the color of the stain.
 Although there are other gloss topcoats on the market, none that we have tested retained their level of gloss for more than a few months.
 Advance Gloss, on the other hand, has been on homes and walls since 2003, and they continue to retain most of their initial gloss.

 advance gloss 2003 advance gloss 2003